Inference for conditioned Galton-Watson trees from their Harris path: Abstract

 Tree-structured data naturally appear in various fields, particularly in biology where plants and blood vessels may be described by trees, but also in computer science because \verb+XML+ documents form a tree structure.
-This paper is devoted to the estimation of the relative scale of ordered trees that share the same layout.
-The theoretical study is achieved for the stochastic model of conditioned Galton-Watson trees.
+This paper is devoted to the estimation of the relative scale parameter of conditioned Galton-Watson trees.
 New estimators are introduced and their consistency is stated.
 A comparison is made with an existing approach of the literature.
 A simulation study shows the good behavior of our procedure on finite-sample sizes and from missing or noisy data.
 An application to the analysis of revisions of Wikipedia articles is also considered through real data.